Egida/RhinoWAF/README.md

 # RhinoWAF

 # WARNING, AFTER RECENT CONDUCTED TESTS RHINOWAF IS NOT TO BE USED IN A PRODUCTION ENVIRONMENT, WE ARE WORKING HARD TO FIX THE ISSUE.
 THANK YOU.
 ### The developers do not provide any warranty or assume any liability for loss, damage, or downtime resulting from its use.
+Use at your own risk.
+RhinoWAF is provided “as is” without any express or implied warranties.

 **Version:** 2.4.1